cgomesu/website/_posts/2021-07-18-diy-tasmota-bme280.md

 - [https://www.hivemq.com/mqtt-essentials/](https://www.hivemq.com/mqtt-essentials/)

 There are many options when it comes to [MQTT software](https://mqtt.org/software/).
 Here, I will show how to install and configure the [Eclipse Mosquitto MQTT broker](https://mosquitto.org/) on a Docker container.
 The MQTT broker will be configured to use client authentication (username and password) on the default listener port (`1883`) and persist its `config`, `data`, and `log` directories.
-The configuration of the Tasmota MQTT client can be found at the end of this sub-section.

 #### MQTT broker configuration
 If you already have a running MQTT broker instance, skip to the next section to [configure the Tasmota MQTT client](#tasmota-mqtt-client-configuration); Otherwise, to **install and configure the Mosquitto MQTT broker in a Docker container**, follow these steps: